thelasttoto/dir/sdk/python/README.md

 ## Features

-- **Store API**: The SDK includes a store API that allows developers to push the agent data model to the store and retrieve it from the store.
+- **Store API**: The SDK includes a store API that allows developers to push the record data model to the store and retrieve it from the store.
-- **Routing API**: The SDK provides a routing API that allows developers to publish and retrieve agents to and from the network.
+- **Routing API**: The SDK provides a routing API that allows developers to publish and retrieve record to and from the network.